 As another example, I'm going to bring up my brother David.
 On Christmas presents, David likes to make very personal tags on them, directing presents to you paired with some kind of inside joke or family memory.
 This year, my Christmas present was directed to "Melvin's Person."
 It took me several minutes to stop laughing.

-here have even been a couple of jokes that Andy has made where I had to stop him and make clear that I was not ready for that particular kind of joke yet.
+On the other hand, there have even been a couple of jokes that Andy has made where I had to stop him and make clear that I was not ready for that particular kind of joke yet.
 I'm still trying to find exactly where these lines are, what points are uncomfortable to have discussed or joked about openly and where they are not.
 In fact, there may be some jokes that I'll never actually be okay with someone making, even after a certain amount of time has passed.
 Within that calculation, I'm not a huge fan of body humor in the first place, and I think it's fair to say that I'll like it even less, watching to make sure that fart and poop jokes don't stray into places that are too real.
 I suppose I won't have a hard and fast rule for a while yet.

 Andy is very open, though, in trying to help me find more ways to be comfortable and flexible while I find my own footing.
 Now, since I no longer have sphincter control for when my body expels stool or gas, Melvin will burble away with a fart or another splort of poop whenever it pleases him.
 And sometimes, that will be in a very quiet, tense moment or while I'm giving a presentation at work.
 I have figured some of the timing between eating and when Melvin tends to move most significantly, meaning that I can at least try to time my meals to correspond accordingly.
 Mostly, I don't really mind this--it's out of my control and I'll be very honest about what is happening if I'm asked.
 Andy asked me, in a half-joking, half-serious way, if it would make me feel better if he farted more audibly in public alongside me, specifically so I wouldn't be the only one.
 I laughed and told him no; as weird as the offer is, it was also very thoughtful, particularly in our strange world.